 Back in 1999, a list was compiled by Jesse James Garrett where there were only 23 blogs in existence on the internet (Source).

 According to this infographic, as of 2013, the number of blogs in existence exceeds 170 million.

-Those are astonishing numbers, to say the least right?
+Those are astonishing numbers, right?

-Let’s take a look at some ways.
+Glad you asked.
+Let’s take a look –

 - Blogging can help you share timely and relevant information with your customers.
 Think of it as a direct way to communicate with your customers.

 - Businesses who use blogs receive 67% more leads than businesses who don’t market with blogs.
 (Source)